jbakse/cairn_blog/docs/_posts/2017-03-19-medium-to-blender.md

 I'm learning how to 3D model in Blender.
 I'm still really slow and I haven't trained my brain to properly approach box modeling.
 Physically sculpting however, comes pretty naturally for me.
 If I didn't have a phobia of dirty hands, I would probably do it a lot more.
 This is where VR swoops in and saves the day.

 Modeling in VR is great; having the ability see and manipulate something at scale is very powerful.
 It's ideal for sketching out environments and then immediately experiencing them.
 There are quite a few different 3D drawing and modeling tools for VR, I have used [Oculus Medium](https://www.oculus.com/medium/) and [Google Tiltbrush](http://store.steampowered.com/app/327140/), but there are several other apps as well.
 [SculptrVR](http://store.steampowered.com/app/418520/) allows collaborative sculpting with low resolution voxels, [Quill](https://www.oculus.com/experiences/rift/1118609381580656/) is a vertex based VR drawing app and [MasterpieceVR](http://store.steampowered.com/app/504650/) is a free sculpting app that looks really promising.
 For this post I will be using Oculus Medium.

-Let me start by saying Medium is a terrible name to google for.
-When Medium came out it wasn't easy to find documentation, however you can now get the manual on the Medium homepage and the forums are quite active.

 Medium is an Oculus exclusive.
 Which means if you have a Vive, you will need to install Oculus Home and Revive in order to purchase and run the app.
 I really didn't want to do either of those things, but I did and I do not regret it.
 It's a good app, super fun and really useful.
 The controller mapping takes a little time to get used to, particularly the mapping from joystick to touchpad.
 Overall though, the experience running Medium with the Vive has been solid.